puppetlabs/puppet-docs/source/puppet/5.5/modules_documentation.markdown

 1. Filenames, settings, directories, classes, types, defined types, functions, and similar code elements are set in backticks, unless they are being passed as a string value.
 When indicating any value that the user passes as a string, use quotes.
 1. Integer values require no special marking.
 1. Data types are set in backticks.
-1. Use empty lines between new lines to help with read
+1. Use empty lines between new lines to help with readability.